alex-hladun/battleShip/README.md

 * The add/remove ship, shots per turn, and play online with friend features need to be implemented.

+* All .js code is in one file.
+Needs to be modularized better.

 * Game may crash if board is set too small.
 Need to add constraints to make sure this isn't possible.

 * Set max size for game board setting.